 Next, the tour takes you to see some of Pittsburgh’s iconic skyscrapers—the skyscraper resembling a castle turret, the Gulf Tower, and the U.S. Steel Tower.
 These buildings are not just impressive structures; they’re symbols of Pittsburgh’s industrial past and present.

 While you won’t go inside these towers, the guides do a good job of explaining their significance, and the views from outside are worth appreciating.
 The fountains and reflective glass add a modern touch, blending history and contemporary design.
-Several reviews mention how knowledgeable guides make the city’s architecture and history come alive during these stops.
+Several reviews mention how guides make the city’s architecture and history come alive during these stops.

 Market Square – The City’s Vibrant Center